BUCKNACKT'S SORDID TAWDRY BLOG

 Hopeful comments about job creation and increased wages do not signal a clear position on the Trans-Pacific Partnership.

 Clinton’s campaign website lists no official position on the deal.
+Our ruling

 The graphic claims Bernie Sanders opposes the Trans-Pacific Partnership, and Hillary Clinton supports it.